Longreach (Qld)

 Educational outcomes in Longreach fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate of 20.4%, as of the latest data point, is significantly lower than Australia's average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives in the region.
-Bachelor degrees are the most prevalent at 14.7%, followed by postgraduate qualifications (2.9%) and graduate diplomas (2.8%).
-Vocational credentials are also prominent, with 42.8% of residents aged 15+ holding such qualifications - advanced diplomas comprise 11.6% and certificates make up 31.2%.
+The area's university qualification rate is 20.4%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 14.7%, followed by postgraduate qualifications (2.9%) and graduate diplomas (2.8%).
+Vocational credentials are held by 42.8% of residents aged 15+, with advanced diplomas at 11.6% and certificates at 31.2%.
+Educational participation is high, with 31.9% currently enrolled in formal education: 14.0% in primary, 8.7% in secondary, and 3.4% in tertiary education.

 Frequently Asked Questions - Education